Contents

 - Subject to reasonable notice being provided by BFI, you may need to commit to take part in training and professional development events as part of your award.

-- We intend to pay the award to the lead applicant; where there is more than one individual involved we will pay into a single bank account nominated by the team.
+- We intend to pay the award to the lead applicant; where there is more than one individual involved, we will pay into a single bank account nominated by the team.

 - You will be required to finish work on your development materials and submit them to the Talent Executive by a specified delivery date for review and acceptance.
+Delivery for Stage 1 will be a 7-10 page treatment, copies of receipts/invoices (if applicable) and a completed “Equality Monitoring Report” and must be completed within 4 months of the date of the BFI NETWORK Early Development funding agreement.

 - Early Development funding will be paid in stages (cashflowed), with the final payment subject to submission to us of your delivery materials in their final form.
 Any underspend on the award will be retained by, or reimbursed to, the BFI.

 - The support provided by BFI NETWORK is only possible because of the National Lottery.
 We ask the filmmakers we fund to do everything they can to acknowledge the National Lottery as the source of this funding.
-This includes displaying the National Lottery logo on your early development documents; in film credits if your film later goes into production; related marketing materials, press releases and on the front pages of project and organisational websites.
+This includes displaying the National Lottery logo on your early development documents; in film end credits if your film later goes into production; related marketing materials, press releases and on the front pages of project and organisational websites.
 We ask beneficiaries to actively acknowledge and spread the word about their project being made possible by money raised by National Lottery players, whenever they can.
 This includes mentioning the National Lottery, at a minimum, on press releases, on print and marketing materials, online including through social media, and when speaking to the industry and the wider public about the project.

 - You will need to deliver against the plans made by you in relation to the BFI Diversity Standards.
 Failure to deliver against those undertakings without good cause may affect your ability to receive future project funding from the BFI.